-I was reminded of it at the recent Earth Frequency Festival when somebody came up and whispered so low because obviously they had lost their voice due to the dust conditions and infections from the soil that is kicked up while dancing (many people get the flu and get sick at such outside festivals because of this-I have found PROPOLIS to be very useful here too.)
+I was reminded of this wonderful plant recently at a music festival.
+Somebody came up to me and whispered so low because they had lost their voice due to the dust conditions and infections from the soil that is kicked up while dancing (many people get the flu and get sick at such outside festivals because of this--I have found Propolis to be very useful here too.)
 I advised her to keep a quid of it in her mouth and let the juice of it trickle down her throat.
 I saw her later in the day and her voice had returned.

-I once had a well known singing tutor come up to me at the Melbourne Mind Body Spirit Festival without his voice and he had to conduct a seminar on how to sing!
-I gave him a piece of ELECAMPANE to suck on.
+Another example of a positive experience with this herb...I once had a well known singing tutor come up to me at the Melbourne Mind Body Spirit Festival without his voice and he had to conduct a seminar on how to sing!
+I gave him a piece of Elecampane to suck on.
 An hour later I heard him singing on stage in full throat.
 He came over later and thanked me saying what a miracle herb it was.
 I replied every singer should know about it.
-This typifies why we do what we do at the HappyHerb Co and that people need to know about herbs.
-However we are restricted on making claims-true and proven claims- there should be more herb lore I reckon and not herb law and I will sing that to the rooftops (with ELECAMPANE of course!)
+This typifies why we do what we do at Happy Herb Co. and the importance of spreading information about herbs.
+However we are restricted on making claims-true and proven claims- there should be more herblore I reckon and not herb law and I will sing that to the rooftops (with elecampane of course!)

-"Elecampane is another wonderful lung-cleansing herb for smokers.
-Enabling better breathing efficiency, elecampane also restores the lungs by healing damaged lung linings.
-If you do happen to keep a piece of elecampane in your mouth for a long time you will find that you’ll be removing strips of dead discarded skin that is in your mouth which is the action of elecampane-it cleans and restores.
+Elecampane is another wonderful lung-cleansing herb for smokers, great for harm reduction or for detoxifying your lungs after quitting.
+Enabling better breathing efficiency, elecampane restores the lungs by healing damaged lung linings.
+If you keep a piece of elecampane in your mouth for a long time you will find that you’ll be removing strips of dead discarded skin that is in your mouth which is the action of elecampane-it cleans and restores.

 Elecampane is also good for the pancreas and diabetics as a rich source of natural insulin.